izanmubarak/Cryptora/README.md

 ## How it was built

 Cryptora was built using the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) framework.
-Data is retrieved from a variety of sources, using a combination of API access and webscraping.
+Data is retrieved from [CoinMarketCap](www.coinmarketcap.com), using a combination of API access and webscraping.
 News articles are retrieved from [CoinDesk](http://coindesk.com) through its RSS feed.
 The bot is hosted on RedHat OpenShift.

 ## Acknowledgements and Notes